nobuti/retemplate/README.md

 # retemplate

-A template utility to replace string with jsx elements.
+A template utility to replace strings with jsx elements.

 Given a string, replace every {key} with the data[key] passed.
 This can be a function returning a string or a raw string.
 The result will be an array of strings mixed with jsx elements.
 The primary